firstbatchxyz/dria-sdk/docs/factory/quality_evolution.md

 # EvolveQuality

-`EvolveQuality` is a `SingletonTemplate` task that evolves the quality of a response to a prompt through rewriting based on a specified method.
+`EvolveQuality` is a `Singleton` task that evolves the quality of a response to a prompt through rewriting based on a specified method.

 #### Inputs
 - prompt (`str`): The original prompt.